Intika-Linux-Firewall/Tomoyo-Application-Firewall/README.md

 **Feature :**

-- Remember last 3 requests and send back the same answer
+- Remember last 3 requests and send back the same answer automatically if current request is similar to one of them
-- On deny same request are answered the same (deny)
+- On allow (yes) a rule is added
-- On allow a rule is added
+- Notification display in addition of the question window
-- Notification
+- Ignore profile 8 (you can use profile 8 to bypass this application "usefull for let say blocked apps")
 - Auto request (15s timeout)

 **Screenshot :**